By: Marilyn L. Davis

 How much sense would it make to provide inadequate explanations or directions?

 Yes, they will make some mistakes in giving directions, sometimes because you did not give them all the facts about the situation.
-In general, they are not going to provide instructions or suggestions that will make them look inadequate or directions that they do not think will help to improve your life.
+In general, they will not provide instructions or suggestions that will make them look inadequate or directions that they do not think will help improve your life.

 Attitude and Commitment: Ongoing Issues

 “A positive attitude leads to a positive action, which then yields a positive result.
 That’s how the cycle always goes.
 Nothing seems to be too difficult for people blessed with positive mindsets.” ― Kevin J. Donaldson

 Early recovery is not the only time an individual’s attitude and commitment become the focus; some people become complacent or unconcerned later in recovery.